Hidden East Anglia:

-The golden wheel of a chariot is said to be buried in the Heater Field (TG167253), a small triangular plot about two miles out of town on the road to Cawston, where it meets a lane from Frog's Hall.
+The golden wheel of a chariot is said to be buried in the Heater Field (TG167253), a small triangular plot (now occupied by a house and riding centre) about two miles out of town on the road to Cawston, where it meets a lane from Frog's Hall.

 Source: John Sapwell: 'History of Aylsham' (Rigby Printing Co, 1960), p.141.